Randomized Geodesic Flow on Hyperbolic Groups

 To state our results we will need the following notation:

-\begin{itemize} \item For any $g\in G$, $\P_g$ will denote the distribution of a random walk with step distribution $\mu$ and started at $g\in G$, while $\nu_g$ stands for its hitting distribution on the boundary $\partial G$ (see \eqref{def nug} in Theorem \ref{divergence RW}). \item $\bar\P_{g}$ denotes the distribution of a bi-infinite random walk $(X_z)_{z\in\Z}$ defined as
+\begin{itemize} \item Let $\mu$ be a probability measure on $G$ whose support is the finite symmetric generating set $S$.
+For any $g\in G$, $\P_g$ will denote the distribution of a random walk with step distribution $\mu$ and started at $g\in G$, while $\nu_g$ stands for its hitting distribution on the boundary $\partial G$ (see \eqref{def nug} in Theorem \ref{divergence RW}). \item $\bar\P_{g}$ denotes the distribution of a bi-infinite random walk $(X_z)_{z\in\Z}$ defined as

 where $(\bar Z_n)_{n\in \N}$ and $(Z_n)_{n\in \N}$ are two independent random walks started at $g$ and with step distribution $\mu$. $G^\Z$ will denote the space of all bi-infinite random walk trajectories, see Section \ref{bi-inf RW} for details.